Graph Data Augmentation for Graph Machine Learning: A Survey: Rule-based Approaches for GDA

+\paragraph{Data Interpolation} With it's simplicity and effectiveness, Mixup~\cite{zhang2017mixup} has been commonly used in image and language domains for augmenting new data samples.
+Specifically, Mixup constructs virtual training examples by interpolating two labeled training samples:

+where $(\boldsymbol{x}_i, \boldsymbol{y}_i)$ and $(\boldsymbol{x}_j, \boldsymbol{y}_j)$ are two randomly selected labeled training examples, and $\lambda \in [0,1]$.
+By linearly interpolating the feature vectors and labels, Mixup incorporates the prior knowledge and extends the training distribution.
+Similarly, Manifold Mixup~\cite{verma2019manifold} performs Mixup on latent intermediate representations instead of raw features of the two training samples.

-\paragraph{Mixup} Mixup~\cite{zhang2018mixup} merges two images to generate a new images with a weighted label.
-Given the dependent and non-Euclidean structure of graph, the direct analog of Mixup on graph data is not obvious. \citet{verma2019graphmix} proposed GraphMix that augmented the training of a GNNs with a Fully-Connected Network.
-As GraphMix is more of a regularization method than the analog of Mixup on graphs, \citet{wang2021mixup} proposed Graph Mixup, which analogized Mixup with a two-branch graph convolution module.
-Given a pair of nodes, Graph Mixup mixes the raw features of them, feeds the them into the two-branch GNN layer, and mixes their hidden representations of each layer.
-Mixing up the nodes on features and hidden states avoids re-assembling the local neighborhoods of the two nodes.
+The direct analog of Mixup on graphs is not obvious, given the inter-dependent and irregular nature of graph data. \citet{verma2019graphmix} proposed GraphMix that augmented the training of a GNNs with a Fully-Connected Network, which is trained by interpolating the hidden states and labels.
+As GraphMix is more of a regularization method than the analog of Mixup on graphs, \citet{wang2021mixup} proposed Graph Mixup, which analogized Manifold Mixup with a two-branch graph convolution module.
+Given a pair of nodes, Graph Mixup mixes their raw features, passes them into the two-branch GNN layer, and mixes the hidden representations of each layer.
+Notably, mixing up the nodes on features and hidden states avoids re-assembling the local neighborhoods of the two nodes.
+Graph Mixup also works for the task of graph classification.
+To avoid the node matching problem when mixing up two independent graphs, Graph Mixup mixes the latent representations of the pair of graphs.

-\paragraph{AutoML} With the rapid development of AutoML, automated graph learning method were proposed to automate the design of GNN architecture as well as the choice of GDA operations. \citet{sun2021automated} proposed AutoGRL for the task of node classification.
-Though training process, AutoGRL learns the best combination of GDA operations, GNN architecture, and hyperparameters.
-The searching space of AutoGRL includes four GDA operations implemented by random masking and GAug-M~\cite{zhao2021data}: drop features, drop nodes, add edges, and remove edges.